MoSBanapple/ChessGame/README.md

 ## Introduction

 The aim of this project is to create a website in which a user can challenge other users over the internet to a game of chess.
 Users will initially enter a username.
 They will be presented with a list of other users they can challenge.
 Once they challenge a user or are challenged, and the one challenged accepts the match, the two users will be able to play a game of chess.
-You can test it at https://dz-test-react.herokuapp.com/
+You can try it at https://dz-chess-app.herokuapp.com/

 ## User Interface